***2026 RULES AND REGULATIONS***

 If you have any questions or concerns with leveling and placement of dancers, please contact our Customer Care Specialists for assistance at 714-826-8440.

-LEVEL PROMOTION PROGRAM
+LEVEL PROMOTION

-If a soloist is promoted to a higher level, all performances in which the promoted dancer is registered must be updated with the Level Calculator.
+If a Soloist is promoted to a higher level, all performances in which the promoted dancer is registered must be updated with the Level Calculator.

-If a change occurs to a promoted performance that violates any of the Leveling Guidelines, the performance will compete for adjudication only.
+If a change occurs to a promoted performance that violates any of the Leveling Guidelines, the performance will compete for Adjudication Only.

-If a performance is promoted and the new division has not taken place, the promoted performance may re-compete in its appropriate division and will still be eligible for Overall High Point awards.
+If a performance is promoted and the new division has not taken place, the promoted performance may re-compete in its appropriate division and will still be eligible for Overall High Point Awards.

-All promoted performances must compete the remainder of the Regional season as well as National Finals in their new promoted Level.
+All promoted performances must compete the remainder of the Regional season as well as National Finals in their new promoted l evel.

-***All decisions of the Judging panel and Competition Director are final and cannot be contested.
+***All decisions of the judging panel and Competition Director are final and cannot be contested.

 Voluntary Level Promotion - If a performer voluntarily promotes themselves to a higher level, all performances in which the promoted dancer is registered must be updated with the Level Calculator.
 All Awards and Titles from the original level are null and void for National Finals registration.
 Dancers must re-qualify in their promoted level in order to be eligible to compete in their promoted level for any National Finals.